Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 Common Infections That Could Cause Tears In Rabbit’s Eye

-There are several infections and diseases that could lead to tears in a rabbit’s eye.
+Several infections and diseases could lead to tears in a rabbit’s eye.
 Some of the most common include:

-- Dental disease: In rabbits, dental problems can sometimes lead to eye issues due to the close proximity of their teeth to the eye sockets.
+• Dental disease: In rabbits, dental problems can sometimes lead to eye issues due to the closeness of their teeth to the eye sockets.

-- E. Cuniculi: This is a parasitic infection that can cause various symptoms in rabbits, including eye problems and neurological issues.
+• E. Cuniculi: This parasitic infection can cause various symptoms in rabbits, including eye problems and neurological issues.

 How To Take Care Of Rabbit Eye To Avoid Tears